jeffgreco13/filament-breezy/README.md

         'browser_sessions' => \App\Livewire\CustomBrowserSessions::class, // Your custom component
     ])
 ```

-### Customizing the Registration form

-Filament v3+ introduces enhanced capabilities for handling and customizing registration forms seamlessly.
-This feature is now an integral part of the core Filament functionality.
-Consequently, the ability to customize registration forms, which was available in Breezy v1, has been deprecated in v2 in favor of the more comprehensive and integrated approach provided by Filament v3+.
-Laravel Daily has a concise tutorial available, guiding users on creating and registering custom registration forms while incorporating additional fields.
-[Check out the tutorial here ](https://laraveldaily.com/post/filament-registration-form-extra-fields-choose-user-role)for step-by-step instructions.

 ## FAQ
 > How do 2FA sessions work across multiple panels?